Gymcap/TeamworxICS/README.md

 # TeamworxICS
 ### What is it
 This is a python script which requests shift data, and associated coworker shift data from [Teamworx](https://www.ct-teamworx.com/).
 It organizes this shift data into an .ics file, which can then be imported or synced to various devices and services.

 ## First Run
 The script itself can be renamed.
-Upon first run the script will generate a .ini with the same root name as the script.
+Upon first run, the script will generate an .ini file with the same root name as the script.
 The .ini file will be populated with some default values and some instructions to install dependencies.
 Replace the default values with your own, and run the script again.

 ### What you will need :